On the

 will be no excuses.

-The cost you pay now to protect
+of choosing the holy path, but the cost you pay now to protect

 yourself from lust will be hardly anything compared to the cost you will